Megachurch pastor with ties to Presidents Bush, Obama to surrender Monday: Attorney

 Caldwell spoke at the 2000 Republican National convention, gave the benediction at President George W. Bush’s 2001 inauguration and also officiated over his daughter’s wedding.

-On Friday, Caldwell told ABC station KTRK-TV in an interview that he has proof the accusations are frivolous.
+On Friday, Caldwell told KTRK in an interview that he has proof the accusations are frivolous.

 “Everyone who’s asked for their money back to date has received their money back,” he told the ABC station.
 “I’ve got evidence that the bonds are legitimate.”